 Most programs offer a course entitled Independent Study and numbered 575.
 These courses offer students an opportunity to undertake an individual project supervised by a faculty member.
 To be eligible for independent study, the student must identify a faculty member who is willing to supervise the independent study project.
 The College cannot guarantee that all students will be able to undertake an independent study.

 To register for an independent study, the student must submit to the Graduate School a completed Permission to Enroll Form.
-The form requires a written proposal and signatures of the student, instructor, program director and dean of the Graduate School.
+The form requires a written proposal and signatures of the student, instructor, program director and the Graduate School.
 Registration must be completed during the regular registration period.
 This form is available from the Graduate School Office or online at www.hood.edu/graduate

 The student and instructor must arrange a regular schedule for conferences and submission of work throughout the semester, including the date when the final paper is due.

 A student may register for no more than 6 credits of independent study or independent research in any degree program.
 A student may register for 1, 2 or 3 credits of independent study during any semester or during the summer session.